 Frequently Asked Questions

-Begin by contacting an RBA coordinator.
-He or she will guide you through the process and get you on track to earning your bachelor’s degree!
+Begin by contacting Director of Enrollment Management, Donna Miller, at email@example.com.
+She will guide you through the process and get you on track to earning your bachelor’s degree!

 There are many ways to pay for your degree.
 If you enroll part-time, you may be eligible to participate in The Higher Education Adult Part-time Student Program (HEAPS).
 If you enroll full-time, you may be eligible for the WV Higher Education Grant.
 You should also complete the Free Application for Federal Student Aid (FAFSA) to see if you can receive help from the federal government.
 To find out more about financial aid, check out the Financial Aid Resources for Adult Learners page.